 Holocaust: German Reserve Police Battalion 101 is assigned to guard the perimeter of the Lodz ghetto and shoot anyone who tries to leave.

 British Homefront: The government increasingly is trying to shape the lives of its citizens to better withstand what now looks to be a long-term siege of Great Britain.
-Two different authority figures weigh in, and their news is not good.
+Two different authority figures give their views today, and their news is not good.
 However, it is judicious and necessary from a medical perspective.

 Lord Horder, who chairs the British Medical Committee, has grown increasingly concerned about the risk of epidemics due to the devastation being wrought to dwellings and the other signs of aerial combat (such as dead bodies).
 He cautions the public that "We have more to fear from germs than Germans."

 Lord Woolton, the Minister of Food who recently ended banana imports, has further bad news. he announces a cut in milk rations during the winter months.
 The government further advises that milk may be unsafe without first boiling it to reduce the risk of typhoid.

 |Opening Fashion Exhibit at the Parsons School of Design.
 New York City, 28 November 1940.|

 November 1, 1940: Hitler Irate